 4. The collective forces/individuals in an organization

-That’s the reason I was inspired to start a company and the reason that company is called “CultureCounts.”
-It is based on the premise that not only does culture matter, but it can be measured or ‘counted.’
+That’s the reason I was inspired to start an HR consulting company and the reason that company is called “CultureCounts.”
+It is based on the premise that not only does workplace culture matter, but it can be measured or ‘counted.’